 - Prepared to live and work happily amongst members of our school family and community in order to become responsible members of society.

-- Able to celebrate successes and support with their families who will work alongside the school to support and uphold our school rules, rewards and sanctions in line with this guidance set out in this policy.
+- Able to celebrate successes and support with their families who will work alongside the school to support and uphold our school rules, rewards and sanctions in line with school policy.

 The success of our school relies on the communication and co-operation of everyone involved in the life of our school.